-A few months ago, I encountered an atheist on Twitter who posed a challenge.
+In the fall of 2016, I encountered an atheist on Twitter who posed a challenge.
 He said that he would read material by my favorite Christian author if I would read material by his favorite atheist.
 I was hesitant to agree because I had never read any books or articles by those advocating atheism, and I was fearful that something they would write would challenge my beliefs in a way I found uncomfortable.
 After some prodding, he finally convinced me to read Bertrand Russell.
 In exchange, he read Mere Christianity by C.S.
 Lewis.

 After both of us read the other’s suggestions, this particular atheist, “Facepalmer,” wrote a rather long rebuttal of C.S.
 Lewis, while I wrote a rather short blurb on Russell.
 I found Russell’s “arguments” against God to be unsubstantiated, yet I wasn’t prepared to write a rebuttal to the arguments since I needed to do some research on effective ways to counter them.
 It was at this point that I was inspired to read rebuttals to other atheists’ arguments, since I figured I had seen their best in Russell.

 Well, I’ve done my research by reading numerous rebuttals on atheists’ Robert Price, Sam Harris, Christopher Hitchens, Richard Dawkins, and Lawrence Krauss.
 Therefore, the intention of this blog is to present these arguments and to offer an opinion on the arguments from a Christian perspective.
 I next present Bertrand Russell’s arguments, along with my rebuttals to the arguments.

 The First Cause Argument